sbis04/responsive_design/README.md

 This repository contains demonstration of some important concepts that you can use while building a **responsive layout** in Flutter.

-Also, a fully responsive Flutter app having split view is included in this repository.
+Also, a fully responsive Flutter app called **Flow**, having split view is included in this repository.

+## Widgets

+Some important widgets you should know about while building a responsive layout in Flutter are as follows:

 ### 1. MediaQuery